 Social Ecology Education Fund is a micro impact fund.
 It aims to accompany deprived communities in transition countries in their social and ecological emancipation.

-That is done through responsible education, based on respect for the diversity of all people and for their environment.
+That is done through sensibilisation and responsible education, based on respect for the diversity of all people and for their environment.

 The Fund adheres to the Sustainable Development Goals towards 2030 of the United Nations.